contao/docs/docs/dev/framework/widgets.md

 The abstract class also contains some member variables that control the output and behavior of the widget.
 The default value of these member variables will need to be set in the custom child class accordingly.
-Typically the following member variables are adjusted:
+Typically, the following member variables are adjusted:

 * `$blnSubmitInput`: controls whether this widget actually submits any input.